What is research?

 "Successfully undertaking a research degree requires certain abilities, such as initiative and the capacity for critical but constructive thinking, as well as a thorough understanding of the relevant academic discipline and competence in relevant techniques." - Learning to Research, 2009

 Studies undertaken as part of your research degree will be based on pre-existing knowledge and will raise scientific questions aiming to solve your hypothesis.
-Knowledge will be gathered from a variety of sources such as your supervisors, articles, books and conferences.
-You may use this knowledge to challenge accepted ideas or decipher a problem currently not investigated.
+Knowledge will be gathered from a variety of sources such as your supervisors, journal articles, books and conferences.
+You may use this knowledge to challenge accepted ideas or decipher a problem not investigated currently.

-Your research degree will primarily be driven by solving your hypothesis but will be complemented by a number of lectures, journal clubs, scientific and professional skills workshops, training, and discussions with colleagues or collaborators.
+Your research degree will primarily be driven by solving your hypothesis but will be complemented by journal clubs, scientific and professional skills workshops, training, and discussions with colleagues or collaborators.
+Your degree may also be complemented by attending lectures and taught courses.

 It is important to understand what the requirements of your degree are.
-Although there will be less taught components in research degrees than in undergraduate degrees, there will be some requirements and this may differ from one department to another.
+The majority of research degrees do not have a formal taught component but there will be some requirements and this may differ from one department to another.
 These requirements are often self-driven and will require you to actively manage your research and learning, with the support available to you.
 Please refer to the Essentials Checklist to ensure you are fully aware of what is expected of you while studying for your research degree at Imperial College London.